 For best results, some recipes call for lower Cook Powers.
 The lower the Cook Power, the slower the cooking.
 Each Number Pad also stands for a different percentage of Cook Power.
 Many microwave cookbook recipes tell you by number, percent, or name which Cook Power to use.
 The following chart gives the percentage of Cook Power each Number Pad stands for, and the Cook Power name usually used.
 It also tells you when to use each Cook Power.
+Follow recipe or food package instructions if available.

-COOK POWER NAME WHEN TO USE IT Automatic 100% of full power HIGH Quick reheating of foods with high water content, such as beverages.
-If food contains eggs or cream, choose a lower power.
-9=90% of full power Heating large quantities of liquids, such as water or soup stock.
-8=80% of full power Reheating soups or casseroles.
-7=70% of full power MED-HIGH Cooking and heating vegetables, fish, meat, etc., when you need a Cook Power lower than HIGH or when food is cooking too fast.
-6=60% of full power Cooking requiring special care, such as for high protein sauces, cheese and egg dishes, and casseroles that need to finish cooking.
-5=50% of full power MED Starting cakes which must be finished on HIGH power or finishing cooking of a large roast.
-4=40% of full power Simmering stews, reheating pastries.
-3=30% of full power MED-LOW, DEFROST Defrosting of foods such as bread, shellfish, and precooked foods.
-2=20% of full power Defrosting and softening butter, cheese, and ice cream.
-1=10% of full power LOW Keeping one food serving warm.
+COOK POWER NAME WHEN TO USE IT Automatic 100% of full power High Quick heating many convenience foods and foods with high water content, such as soups and beverages Cooking tender cuts of meat, ground meat, poultry pieces, fish fillets, and vegetables 9=90% of full power Heating cream soups 8=80% of full power Heating rice, pasta, or casseroles 7=70% of full power Medium-High Cooking and heating foods that need a Cook Power lower than high (for example, whole fish and meat loaf) or when food is cooking too fast Reheating a single serving of food 6=60% of full power Cooking requiring special care, such as cheese and egg dishes, pudding, and custards Finishing cooking casseroles 5=50% of full power Medium Cooking ham, whole poultry, and pot roasts Melting chocolate 4=40% of full power Simmering stewsHeating pastries 3=30% of full power Medium-Low, Defrost Defrosting foods, such as bread, fish, meats, poultry, and precooked foods 2=20% of full power Softening butter, cheese, and ice cream 1=10% of full power Low Keeping food warm Taking chill out of fruit

-NOTE: You can also use the Cook Power pad as a second Minute Timer by entering "0" for the Cook Power.
+NOTE: Once cook time has been entered you can also use the Cook Power pad as a second Minute Timer by entering "0" for the Cook Power.
 The oven will count down the cooking time you set without cooking.

-I. Put food in oven and close the door.

-2. Set cooking time. соок YOU SEE
+2. Set cooking time.
+TOUCH COOK TIME

-Example for 7 minutes, 30 seconds: тоисн YOU SEE
+Example for 7 minutes, 30 seconds: тоисн 7 3 0

-3 1.74

 3. Set Cook Power.
-TOUCH COOK POWER YOU SEE
+TOUCH COOK POWER

-Example for 50% Cook Power: тоисн 5 YOU SEE
+Example for 50% Cook Power: тоисн

 4. Start oven.
 TOUCH START ENTER YOU SEE

-At end of cooking time: YOU SEE
+At end of cooking time:

 Changing instructions

-You can change the cooking time or Cook

-Power after cooking starts by repeating Steps 2 and/or 3.
+You can change the cooking time or Cook Power after cooking starts by repeating Steps 2 and/or 3 and 4.